Frequently Asked Questions

 A: Absolutely!
 Social action in this congregation dates back to our very origins.
-Members of our Fellowship have long stood up for what they believe in, and we are proud to say this tradition continues.
-Today, our social action efforts center around LGBT rights and marriage equality, animal rights, water justice, environmental conservation, feeding the hungry, fair trade and human rights.
+Members of our congregation have long stood up for what they believe in, and we are proud to say this tradition continues.
+Today, our social action efforts center around LGBT rights, animal rights, water justice, fair trade and immigration justice.
 To learn more, visit our Social Responsibility Circle web page.

 Q: I HAVE QUESTIONS NOT ANSWERED HERE.
 WHO CAN I CONTACT?

-A: If you have additional questions, please call our office Monday through Thursday, 9 am – 1 pm, at (805) 439-0188, or send an email to our office administrator: firstname.lastname@example.org.
+A: If you have additional questions, please call our office Monday through Thursday, 9 am – 1 pm, at 805-439-0188, or send an email to our office administrator: firstname.lastname@example.org.
 You can also contact any member of the Membership Committee.
-Click here for more information.
-OR – click here to browse through our “How-To” booklet – a guide for navigating the use of the Fellowship resources.
+Click here to browse through our “How-To” booklet – a guide for navigating the use of the church’s resources.
 Our parent organization – the Unitarian Universalist Association of Congregations – has a visitor page on it’s web site.
 CLICK HERE to visit that page for more information.

 Q: WHAT ARE THESE CIRCLES I KEEP HEARING ABOUT?

-A: The Fellowship is a vibrant and growing congregation.
+A: This is a vibrant and growing congregation.
 It takes many hands to keep up the life and work of our community.
-As such, we have developed five circles of volunteers who help address the needs of the Fellowship as a whole.
+As such, we have developed five circles of volunteers who help address the needs of the congregation as a whole.
 Each Circle is headed by one or more Circle Coordinators.
 To learn more about one of these circles visit the Circle’s webpage (go to the menu at the top of the page and look under “Groups”).